andreaskundig/ncms-hestia/src/site/partners/en/index.md

       setting and mostly in their infrastructure.

-      HestiaLabs helps Dating Privacy with fundraising and communication.
-Above all, it does the hard work of analysing the data collected and turning it into actionable insights.
+      HestiaLabs helps Dating Privacy with the hard work of analysing the data collected and turning it into actionable insights.
   - title: Academic partners
     description: Dating privacy would be delighted to team up with an academic partner or partners.
 Their expertise and legitimacy on these topics would